materiaraiding/materiaraiding-old/_ultimate/fru.md

 2 random players will be assigned a **Water Stack** that will go off in **19s**.

-2 other random supports and 2 random DPS will be tethered with Light Rampant chains and 2 towers will appear that require 2 players in each to soak.
+1 Tank, 1 Healer and 2 random DPS will be tethered with Light Rampant chains and 2 towers will appear that require 2 players in each to soak.

-Ryne will also cast 4 proximity based AOEs from her that will be baited by the 4 remaining non-tether players.
+Ryne will also cast 4 proximity based Protean AOEs from her that will be baited by the 4 remaining non-tether players.

 To begin, each player will stack mid as Ryne transformed before quickly moving to the following lineup with **supports true North** and **DPS true South**

+{% include image.html width="500px" path="https://github.com/user-attachments/assets/1efa326f-0514-4f6a-9f28-34ccc126b966" %}

 The tether players will quickly determine what shape the tether is currently in and make a bowtie shape.
-This is to ensure 2 players from each side can soak stacks while still satisfying the length requirement for the tethers.
+This is to ensure 2 players from each side can soak towers while still satisfying the length requirement for the tethers.

+{% include image.html width="500px" path="https://github.com/user-attachments/assets/661063e9-26ec-4725-bbdc-8281f6b5e73b" %}

-Once the bowtie is formed, the tether players will stand in their towers, and the 4 remaining players will shuffle close to Ryne to bait out the AOEs.
-If both stacks are on the same North/South side of the room, the AOE players will swap with eachother to ensure they will end up on opposite sides.
+Once the bowtie is formed, the tether players will stand in their towers, and the 4 remaining players will split left/right and shuffle close to Ryne to bait out the Proteans.
+If both water stacks are on the same North/South side of the room, the untethered AOE player will swap with the untethered player on their side of the room to ensure the water stacks are split north/south.

+{% include image.html width="500px" path="https://github.com/user-attachments/assets/dfeae866-9934-4def-a4ed-2eb951b55c0f" %}

 After the towers and AOEs resolve, Gaia will cast **Sprit Taker**, targeting a random player again.
 All players will roughly spread to resolve this.
 Immediately after Ryne will cast **Hallowed Wings**, cleaving one half of the arena.
 The party will shift over into the safespot and take the **Water Stack**.